Stay tuned for an upcoming SABR Digital Library book on Roberto Clemente, “Arriba! The Heroic Life of Roberto Clemente,” to be published in Fall 2022!

 - E-book: Click here to download the e-book version of Puerto Rico and Baseball: 60 Biographies for FREE from the SABR Store.
 Available in PDF, Kindle/MOBI, and EPUB formats.

-- Paperback: Get a 50% discount on Puerto Rico and Baseball: 60 Biographies paperback edition for $10.97 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on Puerto Rico and Baseball: 60 Biographies paperback edition from the SABR Store ($17.99 includes shipping/tax).

 Buy the book